learningequality/kolibri/docs/dev/frontend.rst

         }
     });

-As can be seen above the plugin can be defined with with an events hash which will define events that the plugin will be registered to listen to by the Kolibri core app (this will be events fired either by the core app itself, or by other plugins).
+As can be seen above the Kolibri module can be defined with with an events hash which will define events that the Kolibri module will be registered to listen to by the Kolibri core app (this will be events fired either by the core app itself, or by other Kolibri modules).
 The once property can define a hash that will be listened to once, but then unbound once it has fired.

 Frontend Tech Stack
 -------------------